Julian9B/student_projects/maui/sailing-simulator/README.md

 ### 1.1.
 Concept

-In this projects our plan is to create a kind of game in .NET MAUI.
-The main mechanics of the game are randomly generated wind direction, speed of the boat and position of sails related to the heading it's facing.
+The goal of this project is to create a kind of video game in .NET MAUI.
+The application includes mechanics like randomly generated wind direction, speed of the boat and position of sails related to the heading it's facing.

 ![Different wind directions and position of sails](images/winds.jpg)

 Img.
 1. Different wind directions and position of sails

-The player can control the boat by pressing two buttons - turn to port or starboard.
+The user can control the boat by pressing two buttons - turn to portside or starboard.
+The boat's speed is dependent on it's position relative to the wind.
+The more down-the-wind the boat is, the faster it goes.
+When it's facing the wind, it will not move at all.
+The app also automatically manipulates the position of boat's sails in relation with wind's direction.

 ![Concept of game's UI](images/concept.png)